 Why is it important to optimize your conversions?
 Because only 2% of website visitors convert into an inquiry or sale.

-So, if you are struggling with conversions, it is more likely to be an optimization issue instead of a traffic issue.
+If you are struggling with conversions, it is more likely to be an optimization issue instead of a traffic issue.
 Here are some ways in which live chat can be leveraged in your conversion optimization efforts for increased sales:

 If the point of live chat is to initiate and handle one-on-one communications with customers, it is a sales activity at the end of the day.
 And any sales activities begin with greeting the customer.